Banks, Lancashire: Geography

-Situated on the West Lancashire Coastal Plain, most of the village is only slightly above sea-level and parts can be susceptible to flooding.
+Situated on the west Lancashire coastal plain, most of the village is only slightly above sea level and parts can be susceptible to flooding.
 There are embankments to the north of the village and there are drainage systems across the area, most notably the pumping station on Banks Road, Crossens.

-The drainage of Martin Mere in the mid-19th century created a legacy of fine agricultural soil which is exploited to this day - the primary industry in the area is farming, especially of flowers and vegetables.
+The drainage of Martin Mere in the mid-19th century created a legacy of fine agricultural soil.
+The primary industry in the area is farming, especially of flowers and vegetables.